Sources

 Leonov's EVA

-March 23: NASA astronauts Gus Grissom and John Young fly a three-orbit mission onboard Gemini-3 spacecraft, the first manned launch in the program.
+March 23: NASA astronauts Gus Grissom and John Young fly a three-orbit mission onboard the Gemini-3 spacecraft, the first manned launch in the program.

 Luna-9